marks530/ms3_project/README.md

 ###Errors

-Inevitably some tying errors will occur and trying to identify them can be difficult and time comsuming.
+Inevitably some typing errors will occur and trying to identify them can be difficult and time comsuming.
 However, using the Traceback in the Jinja Error page proved to be very useful in tracing the exact location of the syntax error
 Example: